nus-unix-workshop/2021-s1/docs/schedule.md

-# Tentative Schedule for UNIX@Home Workshop
+# Tentative Schedule for Unix@Home Workshop

 (Note: Allocated time is a very rough approxmiate)